josh-pius/rwxjosh/content/index.md

 As an autodidact that loves to take notes, I've created almost >8000 notes spanning various topics.
 Keeping with the idea of maintaining atomic notes, each of my notes tends to be about a single concept/idea.
 Each note grows organically, some of them are just empty placeholders for a concept I want to refer to in other notes, others are much longer with a lot more information.

+I'm still in the process moving my notes here so you will not see all 8k notes.

 ### Notes Statistics